The Indiana Arborist Association is proud to announce the following award winners at the annual conference.

 Ramsey/IAA Student Award

-The Indiana Arborist Association honors a Purdue University student who has a professional interest in some aspect of urban forestry with the IAA Ramsey Award.
-The IAA makes this award in memory of Paul Ramsey, who was an outstanding Indiana arborist and past president of the organization.
-The award consists of a plaque and a check for $1000.
+Each year the Indiana Arborist Association awards the IAA Ramsey Award to a Purdue University student who has a professional interest in some aspect of urban forestry.
+This award is in memory of Paul Ramsey, who was an outstanding Indiana arborist.
+The award consists of a scholarship award plaque and a check for $1,000.00.

 IAA Award of Merit